anion gap low

 • Inflammatory conditions and critical illnesses

-• Malnutrition conditions
+• Malnutrition

 Extra positively charged proteins (paraproteins)

-Monoclonal gammapathies are one group of diseases where this can happen.
+Abnormal proteins in the blood may change the anion gap, especially positively charged proteins.
+Monoclonal gammopathies are one group of diseases where this can happen.
 In these diseases, white blood cells produce large amounts of a single immunoglobulin.
-Immunoglobulins normally have a positive charge, which reduces the anion gap.
+Immunoglobulins with a net positive charge can reduce the anion gap.

 • Serum protein electrophoresis